adithyaubale2006-hub/ADITHYA-GENAI/projects/AI_ChatBot/README.md

-# Gemini AI Chatbot
+# ASTER AI

 A simple AI chatbot built with Python and Google Gemini API.
-The chatbot can understand user messages and generate intelligent, conversational responses using Gemini's generative AI capabilities.
+ASTER AI can understand user messages and generate intelligent, conversational responses using Gemini's generative AI capabilities.

 ---